-The base salary of a business court judge is the same as the base salary of a district judge and serves as the benchmark for salary increases based on years of service.
-In addition to the base salary, a business court judge is entitled to additional salary from the state in an amount equal to the maximum annual county supplement a district judge is eligible to receive under Sec.
+The state salary of a business court judge consists of a base salary equal to the base salary paid to a district court judge with comparable years of service plus additional salary from the state in an amount equal to the maximum annual county supplement a district judge is eligible to receive under Sec.
 659.012(a)(1), currently \$25,000.
+Business Court judges are not entitled to county supplements.
 The administrative presiding judge of the business court is entitled to an additional \$12,250 from the state.